Sttark/blind_control/README.md

 For more details on the hub setup and usage, see the [Hub README](hub/README.md).

+## Update Protocol

+The system now includes a robust update protocol that separates code from configuration, making it easy to update controllers without losing location-specific settings:

+- **Configuration-Based Approach**: Each controller has a `local_config.json` file with location-specific settings
+- **Update Scripts**: Simple scripts for updating individual controllers or all controllers from the hub
+- **Configuration Preservation**: Updates automatically back up and restore configuration files
+- **Centralized Updates**: Update all controllers from the hub with a single command

+For detailed information on the update process, see the [Update Protocol Documentation](UPDATE_PROTOCOL.md).

 ## Troubleshooting

 - If the web interface is not accessible, ensure the service is running with `sudo systemctl status blind_control`
 - If buttons are not responding correctly, verify the GPIO wiring and pin assignments
 - To reset the GPIO pins, access the `/cleanup` endpoint in your browser
 - If the hub interface is not accessible, check its service status with `sudo systemctl status blind_control_hub`
+- For update-related issues, refer to the [Update Protocol Documentation](UPDATE_PROTOCOL.md#troubleshooting)

 ## Author